batubyte/Hacking-Lab/README.md

 ### Windows
 1. Executable:
-  You can download the executable from the Release page.
+  * You can download the executable from the Release page

 2. Python:
-  Download and install the latest version of Python from the official Python website.
+  * Download and install the latest version of Python from the [Python website](https://www.python.org/downloads/)
-  Make sure to check the "Add Python to PATH" option during installation.
+  * Make sure to check the "Add Python to PATH" option during installation

 ### Linux